Chahine-tech/go-tp/README.md

 - Edit existing contacts
 - Check if a contact exists
 - Data persistence using JSON files
-- Web interface to view contacts
+- Web interface with full CRUD operations

 ## Building the Application